Il Campanile di San Marco è uno dei simboli della città di Venezia. I veneziani lo chiamano affettuosamente Il padrone di casa.

 Il campanile di San Marco è alto quasi cento metri ed è uno dei più alti d’Italia.
 (The bell tower of St. Mark is almost one hundred meters tall and is one of the tallest in Italy.)

-Ha l’aspetto attuale dall’inizio del Millecinquecento.
-(It has had its current appearance since the early sixteenth century.)
+Ha l’aspetto attuale dall’inizio del millecinquecento.
+(It has had its current appearance since the beginning of the fifteen hundreds.)

 Ha una storia lunga e difficile anche dal punto di vista architettonico.
-(It also has a long and complex history from an architectural point of view.)
+(It also has a long and complicated architectural history.)

 Essendo alto e costruito su terreno molle, aveva problemi di resistenza.
-(Because it is tall and was built on soft ground, it had structural problems.)
+(Because it is tall and built on soft ground, it had structural stability problems.)

 Nei secoli Trecento, Quattrocento e Seicento fu colpito dai fulmini.
-(In the fourteenth, fifteenth and seventeenth centuries it was struck by lightning.)
+(In the 14th, 15th and 17th centuries it was struck by lightning.)

-Per questo motivo è stato ricostruito.
-(For this reason it has been rebuilt.)
+Per questo è stato ricostruito.
+(For this reason it was rebuilt.)

 Galileo Galilei usò qui il suo cannocchiale.
-(Galileo Galilei used his telescope here.)
+(Galileo Galilei used his telescope there.)

 Goethe, in una visita famosa, vide il mare per la prima volta dal campanile.
 (On a famous visit, Goethe saw the sea for the first time from the bell tower.)

-Il campanile ha molti aneddoti, ma la data fatale resta il quattordici luglio Millenovecentodue.
-(The bell tower has many anecdotes, but the fateful date remains July fourteenth, one thousand nine hundred two.)
+Il campanile ha molti aneddoti, ma la data fatale resta il quattordici luglio millenovecentodue.
+(The bell tower has many anecdotes, but the fateful date remains July 14, 1902.)

-1. Quanto è alto circa il campanile di San Marco?
+1. Quanto è alto il campanile di San Marco?

-(How tall is the bell tower of St. Mark approximately?)
+(How tall is the bell tower of St. Mark?)

 2. Da quando il campanile ha l’aspetto attuale?